nv-morpheus/Morpheus/models/README.md

 ### Model Architecture
 BERT-base uncased transformer model
 ### Training
-Training consisted of fine-tuning the original pretrained [model from google](https://huggingface.co/bert-base-uncased).
-The labeled dataset is linux kernel logs and it has two parts. the Unseen error logs will be appended to the testset
+Training consisted of fine-tuning the original pre-trained [model from google](https://huggingface.co/bert-base-uncased).
+The labeled dataset is Linux kernel logs, and it has two parts.
+Kernel errors and new errors.
+Kernel logs will be split into two parts so that the new and unseen error logs can be appended to the test set after the split to later check if the model can catch them despite not seeing such errors in the training.
 ### How To Use This Model
 This model is an example of customized transformer-based root cause analysis.
 It can be further fine-tuned for specific root cause analysis or predictive maintenance needs and of your enterprise using the fine-tuning scripts in the repo.
 The hyper parameters can be optimised to adjust to get the best results with your dataset.
 The aim is to get the model to predict some false positives that could be previously unknown error types.
 Users can use this root cause analysis method with other log types too.
 If they have known failures in their logs, they can use them to train along with ordinary logs and can detect other root causes they weren't aware of before.
 #### Input
 Kernel logs
 #### Output
-Binary sequence classification as ordinary or phishing
+Binary sequence classification as ordinary or root cause
 ### References
 - Devlin J. et al. (2018), BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding https://arxiv.org/abs/1810.04805